-Four figures silently moved through the woods, their steps carefully avoiding making any noise, yet fast enough to arrive at their destination at the right time.
+Four figures silently moved through the woods, carefully trying to keep from making any noise with each step, yet traveling fast enough to arrive at their destination at the right time.
 They knew that every moment that passed was another moment closer to being caught, and they could waste no time.

 None of them had eaten for many hours now, and even these stalwart heroes began to grow weary from lack of sustenance.

 Darrel Dane could think only of his darling Martha and little Violet.
 After so many years of life as a widower, in mourning for his first wife, he had finally found love again, this time in the other-dimensional Earth-One counterpart of his departed wife Martha Roberts, and he had finally been able to settle down and live as a normal man again rather than a soldier.
 He and Martha were raising a family together, and he wanted nothing more than to return to that life.
 For him, each step forward was a step closer to returning to her.